 The 1950's were the Route 66 glory days, when thousands of cars rode bumper to bumper behind each other to experience the western frontier.
-Hotels, motels, gas stations, classic restaurants, and "new" America sprang up everywhere.
-Today, nostalgic Route 66 is simply Hog Heaven.
+Hotels, motels, gas stations, classic restaurants and "new" America sprang up everywhere.
+Today, nostalgic Route 66 is pure Hog Heaven.

 After months of anticipation, the day to embark on this incredible journey has finally arrived...welcome to Chicago!
 Make your own way to your hotel and enjoy a few hours free team.
 An EagleRider Tour Leader will be in your hotel lobby from 4pm to 6pm and you'll meet your fellow riders during your Welcome Dinner.

 Today we put rubber to the hallowed pavement of Historic Route 66 for the first time.
 We are all thankful today that we are the lucky few heading into a new adventure and not to an office.
 The road is our home now, and adventure is our calling.
 2400 miles of concrete, steel and the grandeur of Route 66 lie ahead.
 The great city of Chicago disappears behind us as we set our course west towards the birthplace of the President that changed the course of American history forever, Springfield, Illinois.
 Our first stop today will be the well known Route 66 Museum in Joliet, Illinois, a must for anyone travelling this great road.
 We’ll be sure to wave “Hello” to the Gemini Giant standing guard at the entrance to Wilmington and Route 66 West.
 The Standard Oil gas station in Odell reminds of days gone by and the many gas stations that stayed open day and night to serve the endless streams of cars and families heading west to find their fortune.